 4. Connecting water supply

 Before connecting the dishwasher to the water supply, cut off the water supply.
-The water supply for the dishwasher is located under the sink and one end of the dishwasher’s cold water hose must be connected to a water pipe.
+The dishwasher’s water supply is located under the sink, and one end of the dishwasher’s cold water hose must be connected to a water pipe.
 This may require the use of a Y-connector or a self-tapping screw.

-The other end of this hose should be connected to the back of the dishwasher with a hose clamp to secure and secure the water supply.
-The unit is then tested for leaks as described in step 9.
+The other end of this hose should be connected to the dishwasher’s back with a hose clamp to secure and secure the water supply.
+The unit is then tested for leaks, as described in step 9.

 Without turning on the power, plug the dishwasher into the nearest power outlet.
-There are coloured wires that must be connected with the correct colour (usually black, black and white wires) before they can be fastened and taped with nuts.
+There are colored wires connected with the correct color (usually black, black, and white wires) before they can be fastened and taped with nuts.

 The copper tube must now be connected around the green screw and secured with a screwdriver.
-It is extremely important to ensure that all power is turned off when connected to the power source and is only turned on when the entire dishwasher is connected and secured.
+It is essential to ensure that all power is turned off when connected to the power source and is only turned on when the entire dishwasher is connected and secured.

 6. Connection to sewerage/drainage system

 The dishwasher drain hose is located at the rear of the appliance and must be connected to the drain hose.
 This drain hose is probably the same as the one in your washing machine.